blakekrammes/real-estate-dashboard/README.md

     - ~65 minutes
     - `src/ScatterPlot.js`

-5.5 I spent a couple more hours on the scatter plot correctly formatting the dates for the x-axis and tweaking other settings.
+5.5 I spent a couple more hours (in addition to the allotted 4) on the scatter plot correctly formatting the dates for the x-axis and tweaking other settings.
 I tweaked a couple of other things as well.

 Areas for improvement:
 - Make scatter plot properly responsive